HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

-Following the completion of the self-supervised task in Stage 1, the HGT has successfully aligned the representation spaces of the HG encoder and the LLM.
-This alignment, combined with the intrinsic capabilities of the LLM, empowers HGT to more effectively comprehend the topological nuances of complex tables.
-Consequently, when applied to a specific downstream task, HGT requires only a small number of training samples to quickly grasp the expected answer format for the current task and reorganize its pre-existing knowledge into the suitable output format.
-When fine-tuning in Stage 2, the model adopts the same weight-tuning strategy as in Stage 1, with all parameters frozen except for those of the HG Encoder.
+Following the completion of the self-supervised pre-training tasks in Stage 1, the HeGTa has successfully aligned the representation spaces of the HG encoder and the LLM.
+This alignment, combined with the intrinsic capabilities of the LLM, empowers HeGTa to effectively comprehend the topological nuances of complex tables.
+Consequently, when applied to a specific downstream task (i.e., CTC, TTC, TQA), HeGTa requires only a small number of training samples to grasp the expected answer format for the downstream task and reorganize its pre-existing knowledge into the suitable output format.
+Example prompts of downstream tasks can be found in Appendix.
+When fine-tuning in Stage 2, the model adopts the same tuning strategy as in Stage 1, with all parameters frozen except for those of the HG Encoder.
+To enhance the reasoning capabilities of HeGTa, we annotated the reasoning process with Chain of Thought (CoT)~\cite{wei2022chain} for $k$-shot TQA samples.
+Inspired by Auto-CoT~\cite{zhang2022automatic}, we first clustered the table samples in the test set, and then clustered the corresponding questions within each table cluster.
+Finally, we selected the central TQA samples from each question cluster for annotation.
+This approach ensures the diversity of contextual examples with a limited number of annotations.